Unit trusts and Oeics

 Discover all you need to know about unit trusts and open-ended investment companies

-The risk of investing directly in individual shares (or bonds or property) is that if the price of your asset drops significantly in value, or the issuing company goes bust, you will be overexposed and suffer extreme losses in your portfolio that will be difficult to recover from.
+The risk of investing directly in individual shares (or bonds or property) is that if the price of your asset drops significantly in value, or the issuing company goes bust, you will be overexposed and could suffer extreme losses in your portfolio from which you will have difficulty recovering.

 The key to reducing this risk is having a spread of investments both within particular asset classes and between asset classes themselves.